RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 2nd level: The paladin gains one rank in Armored Arcana, reducing their arcane spell failure by 35%.
 6th level: The paladin gains two more ranks in Armored Arcana, reducing their arcane spell failure by a total of 105% (allowing them to cast arcane spells with no chance of failure while wearing the heaviest armor and shields).
 11th level: All fire, cold, electricity, acid, and magic damage dealt by the paladin is increased by 20%.
 This stacks with feats like Spirit of Flame.
 This bonus applies to both spells like Fireball and abilities like Smite Evil.

+Rangers: Rangers get more spell slots, and they get them at lower levels.
+They can gain the feats Improved Two-Weapon Fighting and Manyshot at lower levels than other classes, and they can gain a second rank in those feats for another attack per round.
+They are also able to use Set Natural Snare every 6 levels, which snares enemies for 5 rounds on a failed Reflex save.
+Set Natural Snare is much more effective than in the original game; the save DC now scales with the ranger's Wilderness Lore skill.

 Sorcerers: Sorcerers will no longer hit their peak at level 20 and then experience near-zero growth.
 They get slightly slower spell growth and slightly slower access to new spell picks.